georgestanley/Spelling-Error-DeepNLP/project-spelling-error-detection.md

 <li><b>BEA-60k</b></li>
 It is a dataset collected by the team who developed the <a href="https://github.com/neuspell#Installation" > NeuSpell </a> spelling correction toolkit.
 It is made up of close to 70K spelling errors in around 63000 sentences.
-<p> For this project, we splitted the data equally (50-50) as our validation and test set.
+<p> For this project, we divided the data equally (50-50) as our validation and test set.
 </ol>
 </div>

-<div id="div4"><li><b>Data Encoding</b></li>
+<div id="div4"><li><b>DATA ENCODING</b></li>
 An important task when working with textual data for a Deep Learning model (or any Machine Learning model) is to decide on the encoding technique.
 We need a mechanism by which we convey our textual data into a numerical format which our models can read and learn to optimise.
 As part of this project we experimented with two such encoding techniques as discussed below:
 <ol>
 <li><b>Semi-Character Vector</b></li>
-This technique was introduced in the 2017 paper by Sakaguchi et. al in their paper titled <a href="https://arxiv.org/pdf/1608.02214.pdf">Robsut Wrod Reocginiton via Semi-Character Recurrent Neural Network</a>.
+This technique was introduced in the 2017 paper by Sakaguchi et al. in their paper titled <a href="https://arxiv.org/pdf/1608.02214.pdf">Robsut Wrod Reocginiton via Semi-Character Recurrent Neural Network</a>.
 Human beings often can understand words in a sentence even if a word is misspelled.
 Here the authors used on the research conducted by other Scientists to understand the level of difficulty faced by humans to decipher a word based on the position at which a spelling error occurred in a word.